edytaBr/databricks-cheat-sheet/Azure_data_fundamentals.md

   - Apache Kafka
   - Apache Storm

+Knowledge check -
+A data warehouse is a relational database optimized for read operations Unstru

 9. Azure Stream we can capture real data streamin into analytical data or for real-time visualization
 10. Azure Data Explorer - query and analyze data with timestampsuch as is typically found in log files.
 11. Microsoft Purview - enterprise wide data governance and discoverability
 12. Microsoft Power BI - reporting and data modeling

+# Microsoft Azure Data Fundamentals: Explore data analytics in Azure

+## Describe data warehousing architecture

+1. Data ingestion and processing -
+2. Analytical data store
+3. Analytical data model
+4. Data visualization

+Large scale data ingestion - by create pipelines ETL.Pipelines can be created in Azure Data Factory or in Azure Synapse analytics.

+Pipelines -  activites that operates on data- Pipelines use linked services to load and process data

+Analytical data stores types:
+data warehouses_ relational database - saved in schema optimized for data analytics rather than transactional workloads. . great when we have transactional data that can be ooganized into structured schema of tables -  to use SQL query.

+Data lakes - **file store** -  distributed file system for high performance acces - schema on read -.
+Great to support a mix of structured, semi structured and even unstructured data -  when we dont have to enforce schema.

+Hybrid solutions data lakehouse - features of data warehouse and data lake.
+Raw data are stored as as files, and relational layer abstracts underlying files and exppse them as tables which in turn can be quiered.

+Services for analytical stores
+- Azure synapse analytics - multiple technologies,
+- -Azure databricks -